 Naan is an Indian flatbread that I make for most of my Indian Dinners.
 This is my Simple Butter naan with yeast recipe that is super easy to make with no fuss.
 While it’s hard to replicate the restaurant-style naan without a Tandoor, this one always comes out so close.
 All you need is a flaming hot cast iron skillet or any other stainless steel or carbon steel heavy bottom skillet.

 The dough is very easy to knead by hand.
 Or if you have a mixer you can use your mixer too.
-I use instant dry yeast/rapid rise yeast but you can easily substitute by active dry yeast.
+I use instant dry yeast/rapid rise yeast but you can easily substitute with active dry yeast.
 Make sure your milk is lukewarm when you add yeast to the milk and sugar mixture.
-Yogurt is absolutely necessary in this recipe for get that hint of sourness.
-What I use is full fat yogurt.
-The fat and milk make the naan soft and adds flavor at the same time.
+Yogurt is absolutely necessary for this recipe to get that hint of sourness.
+What I use is full-fat yogurt.
+The fat and milk make the naan soft and add flavor at the same time.
 You can also use curd or low-fat or nonfat yogurt as a substitute.
+I add a little bit of oil as it makes the bread tender and it’s easier to work with the dough too.
+But adding oil is completely optional.
+I make the naan without oil sometimes and they still turn out wonderful.

 To get the top of the naan brown, you can use either of these methods.